U.N. warns Tanzania not to reject people fleeing Mozambique violence

 Some headed north towards Tanzania, aid workers said.

-“UNHCR teams... have received worrying reports from displaced populations that over 1,000 people fleeing Mozambique and trying to enter Tanzania were not allowed to cross the border to seek asylum,” the U.N. agency said in statement.
+“UNHCR teams... have received worrying reports from displaced populations that over 1,000 people fleeing Mozambique and trying to enter Tanzania were not allowed to cross the border to seek asylum,” its statement said.

-“UNHCR calls on Mozambique’s neighbours to provide access to territory and asylum procedures for those escaping violence and seeking protection,” it said.
-Palma lies near Mozambique’s northern border with Tanzania.
+It called on Mozambique’s neighbours to provide access to those seeking protection.

 The UNHCR had earlier told Reuters it does not have access to the border or affected areas, without giving a reason.
-Tanzanian authorities could not immediately be reached for comment.
+Two other aid workers said Tanzania had refused their organizations access, while the Mozambique side of the border was considered too dangerous.

+National and local Tanzanian officials either did not respond to Reuters’ calls or declined comment.

 Last week a boat with 45 fleeing Mozambicans on board docked in Tanzania, where a local community leader said they had been given food and shelter.